The Allergies / Autoimmunity Relationship: 11 Solutions for Relief

 Allergy season.
-It’s in full force.
-And if you have an autoimmune condition, you may experience more pronounced allergy symptoms.
+It’s in full force for many.
+And if you have an autoimmune condition, you’re likely going to experience more pronounced allergy symptoms.

-As many of you know all too well, spring can bring with it a veritable sea of tree, grass, and flower pollen.
-(Pollen and ragweed (which usually peaks in the fall) levels vary depending on location, season, and weather conditions.
-Check your local levels here.)
+As many of you know all too well, spring can bring a veritable sea of tree, grass, and flower pollen.
+Pollen and ragweed/mugwort (ragweed usually peaks in the fall) levels vary depending on location, season, and weather conditions.
+Check your local levels here.

 As allergies bloom in full force, unpleasant symptoms can result, ranging from mildly annoying to life-disrupting.
-Either way, it feels crappy and hangs a veil of disappointment over the long-awaited season that many of us can’t fully enjoy, especially if our sinuses are on the verge of exploding and we’re feeling stiff and achy.
+Either way, it can dampen mood and energy and hang a veil of disappointment over the long-awaited season that many of us can’t fully enjoy, especially if our sinuses are raging (the H1 response) and we’re feeling stiff, achy, and moody (the H2 response).

-Our bodies are designed to handle contact with pollen, grasses, and weeds because we are part of the natural world, not separate from it.
-And we have a brilliantly orchestrated immune system that, when working well, is capable of distinguishing things that are truly harmful to us from things that don’t possess any real threat.
-(The difference between “self” and “non-self,” which, for those with autoimmunity, the body has lost its ability to do.)
+Our bodies are designed to handle contact with pollen, grasses, and weeds because we’re part of the natural world, not separate from it.
+And God gave us a brilliantly orchestrated immune system that, when working as designed, is capable of distinguishing things that don’t possess any threat (like our own tissue) from those that are truly harmful—the difference between “self” and “non-self.”

 A wise teacher shared this powerful analogy: “Disruptive seasonal allergies to things like pollen and grasses can be compared to blowing out the candles on a birthday cake with a fire extinguisher.”